Transit-lab-Baghdad/Bus-routes-collector-bot/README.md

 5. **Configure Environment Variables**:
     - Create a `.env` file in the project directory.
-    - Add your Telegram Bot API token and PostgreSQL connection details to the `.env` file:
+    - Add your Telegram Bot API token (provided by Bot Father from Telegram) and PostgreSQL connection details to the `.env` file:
     ```
     DB_HOST=your_database_host_link
     DB_PORT=your_db_port